 Our academic programs will be stronger due to the synergy and knowledge created by cross-disciplinary collaboration.
 Stronger programs will attract strong students.
 It will also free resources needed to reinforce and add programs to meet student demand and need.
 Finally, better aligning programs under schools will make it easier for prospective students to find what they are looking for and see more career paths, and we will be better able to market programs to students based on their interests.

-Where does the Graduate School fit
+Where does the Graduate School fit in this plan?

 The graduate school will continue to serve students.
 The few programs that currently report to the graduate school will be moved to the appropriate school and college.

-Where does the library fit
+Where does the library fit in this plan?